yateendra/yateendra.github.io/about.md

 title: About
 ---

 My name is Simar.
-I'm an engineering student, podcaster and a [FOSS](http://en.wikipedia.org/wiki/Free_and_open-source_software) enthusiast.
+I'm an engineer, podcaster and a [FOSS](http://en.wikipedia.org/wiki/Free_and_open-source_software) enthusiast.

 I graduated from the [University of Waterloo](http://uwaterloo.ca) (Class of 2016) in Computer Engineering.
 I specialize in the following areas: